xulion/scope4code/README.md

 ## Usage
 * Dependency:
     * In order to use this extension, cscope has to be installed and shall be accessible via command line.
 The extension is designed to call 'cscope' command line to get everything done.
+If for some reason cscope is not able to be called from a default shell, a path could be added to following setting (replace <cscope_path> with full path):
+    ```
+    "scope4code.executablePath": "<cscope_path>"
+    ```
     **For windows user:** pls download cscope from [here](https://code.google.com/archive/p/cscope-win32/downloads).
 Extract the exe after download and add path to user or system evironment.
+    **For Linux user:** Do not use ~/ in <cscope_path>.
+It has to be the full absolute path.
 * Build database:
     * Press F1 or Ctrl+Shift+P to open command window, select "Cscope: Build database" to start building.
 * Find all references